BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

     ]
 }
 ```
 To enumerate the policies, use the combination of these two commands.
 For each of them, list their policy versions and then go deeper with `get-policy-version` for each version.
-Obviously replace the policy-arn, version-id and profile as desired.
+Obviously replace the policy-arn, version-id and profile as desired
 ```
 aws --profile SecurityAudit iam list-policy-versions --policy-arn arn:aws:iam::975426262029:policy/list_apigateways aws --profile SecurityAudit iam get-policy-version --policy-arn arn:aws:iam::975426262029:policy/list_apigateways --version-id v4
 ```

-The most relevant things I found from this were:
+The most relevant things I found were:
 * MySecurityAudit role is extremely permissive, including with Lambda functions
 * There are references to an API gateway resource called `puspzvwgb6/*` and `/restapis/puspzvwgb6/stages`